aka: Did You Just Hijack Cthulhu

-- In the manga Koudelka (from Shadow Hearts franchise), the titular character manage to control a Cosmic Horror by hypnotizing herself before she got possesed by that monster, so she could awaken her personality while possesed and assert control.
+- In the manga Koudelka (from Shadow Hearts franchise), the titular character manages to control a Cosmic Horror by hypnotizing herself before she got possessed by that monster, so she could awaken her personality while possesed and assert control.
 It is as awesome as it sounds.

 - The premise of Devilman is that a teenager named Akira hijacks his own Demonic Possession, which gives him full control over the demon Amon's power.
 His friend Ryu explains that any human can do this if he/she is able to retain their sense of reason.